andruschak/arcade-machine/README.md

 ## The original PC

-The original PC that I used for this project was one of my previous desktop machines.
+The original PC used for this project was one of my previous desktop machines.

 - Core2Duo @ 3.0Ghz (e8400)
-- 4gb memory
+- 4GB Memory
-- 230gb HD
+- 230GB HD
 - Nvidia 9800GT (not heavily utilized in MAME)

-It proved to be more than adequate horsepower for the games I was looking to play (pre 2000).
+It proved to be more than adequate horsepower for the games thrown at it (anything pre-2000).

-I left it in the ATX case I had originally built it in which fits in the case but isnt the best use of space.
+I left it in it's original ATX case, which wasn't the best use of space, but got the job done.

-For the operating system I ran Windows 7 Professional 64bit (though 32bit Home would probably work).
+The operating system used was Windows 7 Professional 64bit (though 32bit Home would probably work).

 ## The return of PC